rivasiker/PhaseTypeR/paper/paper.md

 <img src="recomb_graph.png" width="500">

 Figure 1: two-locus ancestral recombination graph.
+Balls represent uncoalesced sites, while crosses represent coalesced sites.

 An implementation using `PhaseTypeR` simply consists of specifying the initial distribution, rate matrix for the ancestral process, rewards for the two tree heights, and calling the variance function (`var()`) for the multivariate phase-type distribution.